gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 What I find fascinating is that DTrace is a *general purpose* tool.
 Go was never designed with DTrace in mind, and vice-versa.
 Our code: same thing.
 And still, it works, no recompilation needed.
 I can instrument the highest levels of the stack to the kernel with one tool.
 That's pretty cool!

 Of course DTrace is not perfect.
 User friendliness is, I think, pretty ~abysmal~ ~rough~ quirky.
 It's an arcane power tool for people who took the time to decipher incomplete manuals.
 For example registers on `aarch64` are not documented, but the ones on `SPARC` are (because that's were DTrace originated from...).
+Fortunately I found that piece of information after some digging: the file `/usr/lib/dtrace/arm64/regs_arm64.d` on macOS.

 My favorite quirk is when an error in the script leads to an error message pointing at the bytecode (like Java and others, the D script gets compiled to bytecode before being sent to the kernel).
 What am I supposed to do with this :) ?

 But it's very often a life-saver.
 So thank you to their creators.